 2.- You don’t need a mixer for this recipe.
-In a large bowl mix all the dry ingredients: flour, baking soda, nutmeg, cloves, cinnamon and salt.
+In a large bowl mix all the dry ingredients: flour, baking powder, salt baking soda, nutmeg, cloves, cinnamon and ginger.

 3.- In a medium bowl whisk the eggs with the granulated and brown sugar.
 Add the pumpkin puree, oil and orange juice.
 Mix well.

-5.- Pour the batter evenly into the muffin tins.
-When I make this kind of muffins, I get the paper cups that you see in my picture.
-I pour the batter almost to the top so they have a nice dome like bakery style.
+5.- Pour the batter evenly into the muffin tin.
+When I make these kind of muffins, I get the paper cups that you see in my picture.
+I pour the batter almost all the way to the top so they have a nice dome like bakery style.
 If you have regular paper cups, just filled 3/4.